-So you’re having a few problems with your Google Pixel?
+So you’ve run into Google Pixel problems?
 There’s no need to panic.
-All smartphones, especially newer ones, have their fair share of issues, bugs, and glitches, from the unique to the familiar.
-Of course, if you’ve just spent a large sum of money to acquire Google’s phone, there’s no doubt you want it to be in perfect, working condition.
+All smartphones have their fair share of issues, bugs, and glitches, from the unique to the familiar.
+Despite its age, the original Google Pixel is still a great phone and it was updated to the latest Android 9.0 Pie, which is more than we can say for a lot of newer phones.
+In any case, there’s no doubt you want your Pixel to be in perfect, working condition.
 We can help with that.

-Below, we’ve detailed multiple problems that Google Pixel owners have experienced, as well as a few potential solutions and workarounds to deal with them.
-If you’re having Google Pixel problems, this list will help you get your smartphone back in working order.
+Below, we’ve detailed multiple problems that Google Pixel or Google Pixel XL owners have experienced, as well as a few potential solutions and workarounds to deal with them.

 - Use a charging adapter with power delivery (PD).
 If you do not have one, Google sells the adapter and charging cable on its website.